Skip to main content

 Steroid injections often act more quickly than other injectable treatments.
 Some people notice improvement within a few days, although this can vary.
 Local anaesthetic in the injection may provide short-term relief before the steroid effect begins.

+As a general rule, we would not usually repeat a steroid injection within 3 months in the same joint, and would not give more than three injections in a year.
 The exact number and frequency of injections depends on the joint or tissue involved, the underlying condition and your response to treatment.
 We will discuss safe limits and alternative options if symptoms recur.
+Steroid injections cannot be repeated indefinitely and may become less effective with repeated use.

 Steroid injections are commonly used and generally well tolerated when used appropriately.
 Temporary pain, swelling or stiffness after injection can occur.
 Less commonly, steroid injections may have side effects, which we will discuss with you as part of the consent process.